The past 10 years wouldn't have been possible without you. Thank you!

 In a nutshell, Guns & Rain is a marketplace where fine art works by artists, mostly up-and-coming, are sold.
 The pieces are by artists from Zimbabwe, South Africa (the home of the startup) Namibia and Botswana but she plans to expand to East and West Africa as well.
 In terms of the business model, it’s straightforward eCommerce.
 Taylor scouts for new artists herself across the region, finding those that don’t have much exposure for their work yet, with the aim to “catch them before they reach high profile status”.
 The expectation, she says, is that in 5-10 years time their work will be much more valuable.

 So far, there are not that many artists listed on the site right now and we’re guessing part of that is the Guns & Rain’s policy for works to be selected and curated based on a quality bar.
-Taylor told us: “it’s not a case of any random person just being able to to register and get art work on the site.”
-This appears in conflict with the most significant attribute that makes the internet the game changing platform it is – the removal of barriers of permission to participate by both creators and consumers.
+Taylor told us: “it’s not a case of any random person just being able to register and get artwork on the site.”
+This appears in conflict with the most significant attribute that makes the internet the game-changing platform it is – the removal of barriers of permission to participate by both creators and consumers.
 But the fine arts industry is a peculiar one.
 When one buys a painting, they’re not just buying canvas, paint and brush strokes.

-For Guns & Rain (if you’re wondering why Guns & Rain, origins here), that the art is being sold via an online catalog already does away with the significant presentation aesthetics that a brick and mortar gallery would provide.
-Having a panel of experts and advisors behind the scenes curating the works would therefore provide some assurance the buyers need to trust that they’ll get the perceived quality.
+For Guns & Rain, that the art is being sold via an online catalogue already does away with the significant presentation aesthetics that a brick and mortar gallery would provide.
+Having a panel of experts and advisors behind the scenes curating the works would, therefore, provide some assurance the buyers need to trust that they’ll get the perceived quality.